wushilin/tlsproxy_rs/README.md

 `host:xxx` is valid just for host xxx using exact match.
 `pattern:xxx` is valid if regular expression xxx matches the host name to connect.
 It also matches xxxxx, xxxxxx....
 If you want to be exactly match by pattern, either use `host:xxxxx`, or `pattern:^xxxxx$`.
+`$any` is valid for all hosts.
+It is more efficient thatn `pattern:^.*$` because it requires no matching.

+It would set the whole rule to instant `true` without matching attempt.
+It superseds all sibling rules.

 # Logging
 The software uses log4rs.
 A handy log4rs.yaml is given by default.
 Specify the log config file by using